jatinchowdhury18/ChowDSP-VCV/README.md

 ## CHOW Phaser
 CHOW Phaser is a port of the [CHOW Phaser](https://github.com/jatinchowdhury18/ChowPhaser) audio plugin.
 It is recommended to use with a bipolar LFO.

+## CHOW FDN
+A feedback delay network reverb.
+You can use up to 16 delay lines, but note that more delay lines will use more CPU.

 ## License

 TBD, probably BSD or similar...